Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 One of the ones mentioned here again is the Medicare expansion.

-Last year the Supreme Court made Obamacare's Medicaid expansion optional for the states, ruling that Obamacare is written, engaged in economic dragooning that puts a gun to the heads of states.
+Last year, the Supreme Court made Obamacare's Medicaid expansion optional for the states, ruling that Obamacare as written, engaged in economic dragooning that puts a gun to the heads of states.

-Many states are resisting Obamacare's call to expand Medicaid, meaning pay for it, knowing that expansion will saddle them with additional unsustainable cost that they don't have.
+Many states are resisting Obamacare's call to expand Medicaid, meaning pay for it, knowing that expansion will saddle them with additional unsustainable costs that they don't have, money they don't have.

 Anyway, the whole thing is a disaster.